 A Message From The Researchers

 “We were amazed at the response from the Oura Community.
-The positive feedback and number of people who responded were heartening.
+The positive feedback and the number of people who responded were heartening.
 Thank you to everyone who participated and facilitated the study, and to everyone who reached out telling us what they would like to learn next – stay tuned!
-The data is incredible and this is only the first of many findings.” – Prof. Benjamin Smarr. principal investigator and study co-author, UCSD
+The data is incredible, and this is only the first of many findings.” – Prof. Benjamin Smarr. principal investigator and study co-author, UCSD

 What Patterns Did They Find?